-Their simple poems touched me as a boy like nothing else I have read since.
+Their poems touched me as a boy like nothing else I have read since.

-Ed, who celebrated his 100th birthday on October 16, 2019, has four children by his first 36-year marriage to Vida, two sons and two daughters, and two stepchildren by his second 26-year marriage to Connie, 16 grandchildren and 24 great grandchildren, aged from 7 months to 53 years old.
+Ed is survived by four children from his first 36-year marriage to Vida, two sons and two daughters, two stepchildren by his second 26-year marriage to Connie, 16 grandchildren and 24 great grandchildren, aged from 7 months to 53 years old.

 All these men helped me on my literary journey, giving freely of their time and thoughts.